 In 2010, OPP developed a draft "Framework for Incorporating Human Epidemiologic & Incident Data in Health Risk Assessment" which provides the foundation for evaluating multiple lines of scientific evidence (U.S. EPA, 2010).
-OPP's draft framework is consistent with updates to the World Health Organization/International Programme on Chemical Safety MOA/human relevance framework, which highlights the importance of problem formulation and the need to integrate information at different levels of biological organization (Meek et al, 2014).
+In 2016, a final version of the framework was published.
+OPP's framework is consistent with updates to the World Health Organization/International Programme on Chemical Safety MOA/human relevance framework, which highlights the importance of problem formulation and the need to integrate information at different levels of biological organization (Meek et al, 2014).

-One of the key components of the agency's draft framework is the use of modified Bradford Hill Criteria (Hill, 1965) like those described in the 2005 Guidelines for Carcinogen Risk Assessment.
+One of the key components of the agency's framework is the use of modified Bradford Hill Criteria (Hill, 1965) like those described in the 2005 Guidelines for Carcinogen Risk Assessment.
 These criteria are used to evaluate the experimental support considers such concepts as strength, consistency, dose response, temporal concordance and biological plausibility in a weight-of-evidence analysis.